turingschool-examples/legacy_adopt_dont_shop/README.md

 Note: A Pet has been adopted from a shelter if they are part of an approved application
 ```

+### TIM COMMENT Could we add a choose your own adventure for pets/applications filtering.
+Something like: filter by an attribute on a pet table and an attribute on an application with a single query and then display the number/name of results - This would force them to do a joins and then filter by attributes on the temporary join table.
+I would also be open to a story that explicitly states the conditions.

 ```
 Action Required